thedarkwriter/courseware-lms-content/video/conditional_statements_LVM.md

 ## Conditions

-> Just dropped in (to see what condition my condition was in)

-> -Mickey Newbury

-Now that you've seen this real-world example of how and why a conditional statement can be used to create more flexible Puppet code, let's take a moment to discuss how these statements work and how to write them.
+Now that you've seen this real-world example of how and why a conditional statement can be used to create more flexible Puppet code, I'll take a moment to discuss how these statements work and how to write them.

 Conditional statements return different values or execute different blocks of